-- a) The patient should not have taken their medicine. - b) The patient should only have taken one pill. - c) It is very important to finish a course of prescribed antibiotics, not just stop halfway through.
+- a) Patient D should not have taken their medicine. - b) Patient D should only have taken one pill. - c) It is very important to finish a course of prescribed antibiotics, not just stop halfway through.
 Failure to finish the course may result in not all the bacteria being killed and possibly becoming resistant to that antibiotic in future.